-Grace Gedye is an associate editor at the Washington Monthly.
+Grace Gedye is an editor at the Washington Monthly.

 Before joining as an editor in November 2018, Grace was an editorial intern for the Monthly.
-Her work has also appeared in the Los Angeles Times, the Seattle Times, and the Brookings Institution’s FixGov blog.
+Her work has also appeared in the Atlantic, the Los Angeles Times, the Seattle Times, the Boston Globe, and the Brookings Institution’s FixGov blog.
 She is a graduate of Pomona College.

 Grace can be reached at: firstname.lastname@example.org.